PatrickKyei/exception/_posts/2023-08-03-i-used-120-days-to-learn-this.md

 One of the most important things that struck me was that I could start my life all over again if I needed to.

 > I hope you live a life you are proud of.
 And if you find that you are not, I hope you have the strength to start all over again.

+There are times that we need a change in our lives but are unable to go after it because of the fear of starting over - doing something we are unfamiliar or completely nee to us.
+But change is inevitable, it's the only thing we can count on.

+So to me I see change as an opportunity to try new things and see what will really work for me.

+Besides your early years is the period you can do these things whiles you are not committed to family duties.

 ### Your Basic Needs First Over Anything